-With fresh pumpkins now in season, and canned pumpkin filling the shelves at our supermarkets, I’ve found so many recipes — from sweet to savory — that use this quintessential fall ingredient that will really help change things up from our usual seasonal pumpkin mainstays.
+With fresh pumpkins now in season and canned pumpkin filling the shelves at our supermarkets, I’ve found so many recipes — from sweet to savory — that use this quintessential fall ingredient that will really help change things up from our usual seasonal pumpkin mainstays.

-Need more encouragement to get cooking with pumpkin?
+Need more encouragement to cook with pumpkin?
 It’s a terrific way to get some extra potassium into your diet, along with vitamins A, E, C, and B. It even has calcium, which is not only good for kids, but smart for those of us parents starting to think a little more about bone health as we get older.

 Note: Several of these recipes call for canned pumpkin, and while we’re all about convenience, be sure to take a look at the easy, two-step pumpkin puree recipe from Everyday Delicious, should you want to make your own from scratch.
 And if you have an Instant Pot (affiliate) making your own pumpkin puree is a snap.

 Pumpkin Cream Cold Brew

-To start off the day, we couldn’t skip a new pumpkin spice coffee recipe, could we?
 This pumpkin cream cold brew at Herbs & Flour is a copycat Starbucks recipe, and I love that you can make the pumpkin cream then store it in the fridge.
 One batch will doctor up six full cups of coffee, so you’ll be good for the week — provided you really like pumpkin spice coffee!

 Pumpkin Cinnamon Rolls